unrealwork/atsd-use-cases/Analysis/BitCoin_After_GHash/README.md

 _Source_: [CoinDesk](https://www.coindesk.com/price/)

-> Open the ChartLab visualization above and navigate through time using the dropdown menus at the top of the screen.
+> Open the ChartLab visualization above and navigate through time using the drop-down menus at the top of the screen.

 In July 2014, a BitCoin mining pool known as [GHash.IO](http://ghash.io/) breached an unspoken BitCoin convention by achieving 51% of the total hash power for the first time in BitCoin's short history, which established what became the first BitCoin trust.
-In the months leading to GHash.IO gaining control of the 51% majority of the total hash rate the BitCoin market was rattled and huge sell-offs occured, causing the value of BitCoin to plummet at the beginning of the year when speculation began to occur about when GHash.IO would reach the dreaded 51% mark.
+In the months leading to GHash.IO gaining control of the 51% majority of the total hash rate the BitCoin market was rattled and huge sell-offs occurred, causing the value of BitCoin to plummet at the beginning of the year when speculation began to occur about when GHash.IO would reach the dreaded 51% mark.
 Though the number of transactions remained consistent, the value of those transactions also decreased as shown below.